lfspd/lfspd.github.io/ReadMe.md

 ## Linux From Scratch PD

-This is the base system for SPD software docker container.
+This is the set of Linux packages for docker container.

 The main features of the distro:
 - minimalistic linux distribuition (no X11, no GUIs, no mans, no locales etc.).